 Parents have the right to request that a school corrects recorded information (with the exception of academic grades) that they believe is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA and ISSRA.
 Parents or eligible students who wish to ask the school to amend a record should write the school principal, clearly identify the part of the record they want changed, and specify why it should be changed.
 If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their right to a formal hearing by submitting a written request to the Board.
-Parents should contact the Executive Director Policy and Procedures, Chicago Public Schools, 1 N. Dearborn Street, 9th Floor, Chicago, IL 60602, for a formal hearing.
+Parents should contact the Office of Diverse Learner Supports and Services, Chicago Public Schools, 42 West Madison Street, 3rd Floor, Chicago, IL 60602, for a formal hearing.
 After the hearing, if the Board decides not to amend the record, the parent has the right to place a statement with the records commenting on the contested information in the record.
-The parent may appeal the Board's decision by contacting the Regional Superintendent of the Illinois State Board of Education (ISBE).
-For more information on how to review and/or challenge a student's record, review the Board's policy on "Parent and Student Rights of Access to and Confidentiality of Student Records" (http://policy.cps.edu/download.aspx?ID=122).
+The parent may appeal the Board's decision by contacting the Illinois State Board of Education (ISBE), Division

+Supervisor for the Division of Accountability, 100 W. Randolph St., Suite 14-300, Chicago, IL 60601.
+For more information on how to review and/or challenge a student's record, review the Board's policy on "Parent and Student Rights of Access to and Confidentiality of Student Records" (http://policy.cps.edu/download. aspx?ID=122).